 I was first introduced to trad Jazz in the ‘60’s in London’s 100 Club and Marquee Club, subsequently converted over the years to love mainstream modern jazz.
 At the start of 2013 I was very happy to join the Jazz in Reading team to help bring high quality modern jazz to town, and I was also able to relieve Steve of the financial and accounting tasks which he had been looking after for many years.
 Contact: firstname.lastname@example.org

-Jim is an enthusiastic amateur jazz drummer.
+Jim is a jazz drummer, playing with various local ensembles.
 After benefitting from Jazz in Reading for several years by virtue of free listings of the regular events he co-organises at the Magpie and Parrot in Shinfield and The Angel in Woolhampton, he thought it was about time he got his finger out to help the cause.
 Contact: email@example.com

 Zoë has been photographing most of the Jazz at Progress evenings since March 2015.
 Her aim is to capture the spirit of the performance – the joyful, the intense, the serene, and the laughter, as well as the musical interplays amongst the performers.
 You can find a selection of her photos in the Gallery.
 She would like to thank the Progress Theatre staff for all of their kind assistance at each of the gigs.
 Contact: firstname.lastname@example.org

 Nigel Dacombe RIP